Games that run on a Freemium model will have two modes:

-Planetside 2 is totally free-to-play (aside from cosmetic items), but people who pay $14.99 per month subscription fee for "Membership" status gain $5.00 worth of in-game currency a monthnote Players who pay for subscription with game cards do not get the bonus money as it requires a credit/debit card on file, 50% more XP, 3x passive certification gain, higher priority in server/continent queues, and exclusive double XP weekend events.
-Members also gain access to additional sales and early access to some cosmetic items.
+Planetside 2 is totally free-to-play (aside from cosmetic items), but people who pay $14.99 per month subscription fee for "Membership" status gain $5.00 worth of in-game currency a monthnote Players who pay for subscription with game cards do not get the bonus money as it requires a credit/debit card on file, 50% more XP, passive certification gain, higher priority in server/continent queues, and exclusive double XP weekend events.
+Members also gain access to exclusive 50% off sales, a 10% discount on all purchases, and early access to some cosmetic items.

 The Day Nine Daily, a web show for Starcraft II, has an "optional subscribers" program where for $5 a month viewers get to play games with Day himself, among other little bonuses.

 The South Park episode "Freemium Isn't Free" has Stan becoming addicted to the Terrance and Philip Freemium game, which is treated as a Fantastic Drug of sorts.

 The web radio service Pandora is free to use, but upgrading to Pandora One provides such perks as unlimited listening time, pause/rewind/skip options, no ads, and such.